MaragonMH/Archipelago/worlds/xenobladex/docs/setup_en.md

 1. [Install Cemu](https://cemu.cfw.guide/) to whereever you like
 2. Open Cemu
 3. In Cemu install the base game and all available DLC and updates
+4. Download the community graphic packs
-4. Start Xenobalde X once to make sure it works
+5. Start Xenobalde X once to make sure it works
-5. Install Archipelago
+6. Install Archipelago
-6. Open the Archipelago Launcher
+7. Open the Archipelago Launcher
-7. Select `Install APWorld` and add the `xenobladex.apworld`
+8. Select `Install APWorld` and add the `xenobladex.apworld`

 ## Joining a MultiWorld Game